Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

                                                                                               addresses in the global email notification
                                                                                               field.
 Project members can watch artifacts
                                                                                               of other team members.
 Any registered
-                                                                                              |SYSPRODUCTNAME| user can customize her
+                                                                                              Tuleap user can customize her
                                                                                               notification preferences.
 `Tracker Administration - Structure Export <#TrackerV5AdminStructureExport>`_                 Only Project administrators and project
                                                                                               members with Admin. permission can export